 Mr. Terry Yung

-Mr. Yung is a member of the Vancouver Police Department, and is a recipient of the British Columbia Medal of Good Citizenship as well as a Melvin Jones Fellow.
+Terry is a recipient of the British Columbia Medal of Good Citizenship and a Melvin Jones Fellow.

 Mr. Bates is a recently retired former Executive Vice-president of Business Transformation and Operations with TELUS.
 With over 30 years of experience in the telecommunications service industry in Canada and the United States, Mr. Bates’ experience includes operations management, customer service oversight, network engineering, information technology, regulatory affairs, and general management of teams of up to 3,000 employees.
 In addition to TELUS, Mr. Bates has also worked with Sprint Canada, MCI Communications and a number of other multinational telecommunications organizations.